Commercial Mortgage Calculator: The Essential Guide

 What are the drawbacks of a Commercial Real Estate Loan?

 Taking out a significant business loan carries inherent risks.
-If you can’t repay it and default, your business and personal assets could be in trouble.
+If you can’t repay it and default, your business and personal assets may be at risk.

 Most lenders need a significant down payment for commercial real estate loans.
 You might have to put down 25% of the price or just 10% for SBA loans.
 Sometimes, you’ll need to add additional collateral or a personal guarantee to secure the loan.

-Some small businesses might find it hard to meet these rules.
+Some small businesses may struggle to comply with these rules.
 If you don’t get an SBA loan, most commercial real estate loans last 5 to 10 years.
 But you’ll still owe the rest of the money at the end of the loan.
+The remaining balance is typically due on the loan’s maturity date, which is the date when the final principal payment must be made.

 Commercial Real Estate Loan Pros & Cons